-This photo, taken at the Graceland International School in Gusau at approximately 7PM.
-In the in a click of the camera’s shutter is captured the endearing commitment and dedication of one of the many staff members at Graceland.
-Without reliable electricity this is the only way to mark and review student work.
+This photo was taken at the Graceland International School in Gusau at approximately 7PM.
+Captured in the click of the camera’s shutter is an example of the endearing commitment and dedication of one of the many staff members at Graceland.
+Without reliable electricity, this is the only way to mark and review student work.

 Under the leadership of Mrs. Nana Dogo, a Women’s Center has been built.
 The focus of the center is to empower women by providing them with the skills needed to earn money for themselves and their families.
 The region is rural with subsistence farming as the main source of income.
 Poverty is most evident and acute among 2500 widows in this community.

 Africa Education Partnership was at the Connecticut Episcopal Convention on October 26 and 27, at the Connecticut Convention Center.
 We had a display table showcasing our school projects in Nigeria.
-It was a great experience, many people showed an interest.
+It was a great experience and many people showed an interest.

 Recent news from Graceland International School, Gusau, Nigeria